redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 <u><b>initial configuration</b></u>

-App example-app-ve is configured with "resource" optimisation, vertical scaling, has cpu/mem requests are 250, is started and running.
+App example-app-ve is configured with "resources" optimisation, vertical scaling, has cpu/mem requests are 250, is started and running.
 Please note edge edge nodes have cpu/mem capacity 300/300.

 <u><b>test #3.1</b></u> - offloading to the cloud when scaling UP would be necessary BUT edge resources are not sufficient